Kamilk120/dziennik/README.md

 # dziennik
 my first project

-this project wos created on apache2 and I dont end it yet
+this project was created on apache2 and I dont end it yet